Improving ASR Fairness for Cleft Lip and Palate Speech: A Study on Severity-Aware Data Mixing: Fairness of publicly available Google application programming interface (API) ASR in CLP speech

 \subsection{Fairness as a metric}

-Inspired by the work~\cite{fairness1, fairness2}, we use fairness metrics to observe the degree of fairness of the ASR system.
+Inspired by the work of Howard et al.~\cite{fairness1} and Liang et al.~\cite{fairness2}, we use fairness metrics to observe the degree of fairness of the ASR system.
 The Fairness Score (FS) is defined as a weighted combination of the negative average error rate and the error disparity between two groups.
 The average error rate is the mean of the error rates across the two groups, and error disparity is the absolute difference in error rates between the two groups.
-The same is defined in the Equations below,
+The fairness score (FS) is computed as follows: